Freedom of Information

-If you would like to make a request for information under the Freedom of Information Act 2000, please contact the NHS Local Area Team in your area.
-When asked for information by the LATs who commission us to provide services on their behalf, FDS Consultants will comply with all requests that are not commercially confidential or in breach of the guiding principles of the Data Protection Act (1998).
+If you would like to make a request for information under the Freedom of Information Act 2000, please contact NHS England.
+When asked for information by NHS England, FDS Consultants will comply with all requests that are not commercially confidential or in breach of the guiding principles of the General Data Protection Regulations (2018).
 You may also contact us directly, stating that you are making an FOI request, if you believe that your request relates to our services.

 More information on the Freedom of Information act can be found on the DirectGov website.
 You can link to it here.

 You might be interested in our privacy policies and data protection processes, including information on how we process your data.
 You can find out more by visiting this page.